lfdelzam/abi/README.md

 ## Usage ##

+Input files can be parse in two ways:

+Option 1) Run the pipeline using the following command:

+		bash run_pipeline.sh -d=<protein domain file> -p=<protein edges file>

-1) modified parameter in config file:
+Option 2) Put the file paths in the pipeline config file:

 			nano support_files/plot_config.JSON